UVCity/Right-Call/Documentation/User.md

 <img src="Assets/openVideo.png" width="600">

-- The User would be taken to a Lesson Creation page where they can add timestamps to the video they uploaded and cannot save/upload the lesson until they attach a question, with two answer choices and the correct answer (only multiple choice questions).
+- The User would be taken to a Lesson Creation page where they can add timestamps to the video they uploaded and cannot save/upload the lesson until they attach a question to it.

 <img src="Assets/addTimestampHere.png" width="600">